Vinicius-Marcondes/ELKCS/README.md

 For now you can create a cluster of Elasticsearch to handle more data processing and with a little tricks and magic be able to run the cluster on swarm mode.

 ## How to use
-Here we need some adaptations, as the stack is suposed to be used on DEV or PROD( still testing ) the x-autentication
+Here we need some adaptations, as the stack is suposed to be used on DEV or PROD( still testing ) the x-autentication needs to be enabled.
 ### Basic
 To start the stack:
 ```
 docker-compose up -d
 ```